GE’s Jenbacher Gas Engines

 Jenbacher gas engines are available in the 0.3-9.5MW electrical output range for an individual unit.
 Jenbacher gas engines are renowned for robust performance in challenging conditions and difficult fuel gases.
-GE Energy’s Jenbacher gas engines are manufactured in the town of Jenbach, Austria in the Tyrol.
+GE’s Jenbacher gas engines are manufactured in the town of Jenbach, Austria in the Tyrol.
 The Jenbacher gas engine is designed from to run solely on different types of gas, and for different types of applications.
-Jenbacher has lead the way in gas engine innovation over the last 50 years with developments including:
+Jenbacher has led the way in gas engine innovation over the last 50 years with developments including:

 - The LEANOX control philosophy